Structure of accessibility classes: Abstract

 \section{Abstract}

-In this work we deal with partially hyperbolic diffeomorphisms whose central direction is two dimensional.
-We prove that in general the accessibility classes are immersed manifolds.
-If, furthermore, the diffeomorphism is dynamically coherent and satisfies certain bunching condition, then the accessibility classes are $C^{1}$ immersed manifolds.
+In this work we deal with dynamically coherent partially hyperbolic diffeomorphisms whose central direction is two dimensional.
+We prove that in general the accessibility classes are topologically immersed manifolds.
+If, furthermore, the diffeomorphism satisfies certain bunching condition, then the accessibility classes are immersed $C^{1}$-manifolds.